Can an Injured Worker Recover Financial Compensation after a Florida Workplace Accident?

 Have You Been Injured in a Florida Workplace Accident?

-If you or a loved one has recently been injured in a Florida workplace accident, the dedicated injury lawyers at the law firm of Friedman Rodman & Frank have extensive experience representing injury victims and their family members in a wide range of claims, including Florida on-the-job accidents.
+If you or a loved one has recently been injured in a Florida workplace accident, the dedicated injury lawyers at the law firm of Friedman Rodman Frank & Estrada, P.A. have extensive experience representing injury victims and their family members in a wide range of claims, including Florida on-the-job accidents.
 We handle both personal injury and Florida workers’ compensation cases, and can help you determine which is appropriate for you.
 To learn more, and to schedule a free consultation to discuss your case with one of our dedicated Florida injury lawyers, call 877-448-8585 today.
 Calling is free, and we only collect a fee if we can secure an award in your favor.

 Contact Information